ismailmubarik/AWS-SAA-C02-Course/12-RDS/notes.md

 - 5 direct read-replicas per DB instance
 - Each of these provides an additional instance of read performance
-- This allows you to scale out read operations for an instance
+- This allows you to scale out read operations for an instance and only use primary for write operations
-- Read-replicas can chain, but lag will become a problem
+- Read-replicas can chain mean Read-Replicas of Read-Replicas, but lag will become a problem
-- Can provide global performance improvements
+- Can provide global performance improvements.
+Deploye multiple appication front-end and connect it to a read replica and use it for read only operations

 Availability Improvements

 - Snapshots and backups improve RPO
-- These don't help RTOs
+- But these don't help RTOs
-- These offer near 0 RPO
-- If the primary instance fails, you can promote a read-replica to take over
+- These offer near 0 RPO: If the primary instance fails, you can promote a read-replica to take over and this can be done quicly - so also low RTO value
 - Once it is promoted, it allows for read and write
-- Only works for failures, these can replicate data corruption, default back to snapshots and backups
+- Only works for failures, these can replicate data corruption, in which case you have to default back to snapshots and backups
+- Read Replicas are read only until promoted
 - Promotion cannot be reversed
-- Global availability improvements provides global resilience
+- Global availability improvements provides global resilience by using cross region replication

 ### Amazon Aurora